 A soft mast survey was implemented during the summer and fall of 1993 to document berry production and abundance.
-The technique used for evaluating the soft mast survey has remained consistent throughout this period including the current year.
-Summer soft mast surveys have been conducted in conjunction with the Sardine Bait Station Survey (SBSS).
+The technique used for evaluating the soft mast has remained consistent throughout this period including the current year.
+Summer soft mast surveys are conducted in conjunction with the Sardine Bait Station Survey (SBSS).
 During summer 2006, based on an agreement with the member states of the SABBSG, we did not conduct the SBSS.
-Review of data from the SBSS indicates that we can obtain long-term bear population trend information by conducting the survey every other year.
-Because of the new schedule, the summer soft mast survey will be conducted in odd years.
-The previous survey was conducted in 2017 (Table 5 and 6) and the next survey was conducted during the summer of 2019.
+Review of data from the SBSS indicates that we can obtain long-term bear population trend information by conducting the SBSS every other year.
+Because of the new schedule, the summer soft mast survey is conducted in odd years.
+The previous summer soft mast survey was conducted in 2019 (Table 5 and 6) and the next survey was conducted during the summer of 2021.

-This year's three of four summer soft mast species surveyed (blueberry, huckleberry, and pokeberry) were below the long-term averages (Table 5).
+During the summer of 2021, all four summer soft mast species surveyed (blueberry, huckleberry, blackberry, and pokeberry) were below the long-term averages (Table 5).
 Blueberry, huckleberry, and pokeberry production rated as poor, while blackberry rated as fair.
-These are similar results to the 2017 summer soft mast survey.
+These are similar results to the 2017 and 2019 summer soft mast survey.
 Summer soft mast production varied on a local basis with some areas failing to produce any significant fruit of certain species while producing "fair" to "good" crops of others (Table 6).